The goal of every marketer is to make sure their brand is never forgotten.

 Brand Awareness has led to replacing common words with brand names.
 Before you even know you have been “Xeroxing” instead of making ‘copies.’

-Brand Equity: The value of your brand is determined by the experience of your customers.
+The experience of your customers determines the value of your brand.
 Positive experience results in positive perception, which leads to higher brand value.

 Brand awareness can help in delivering a positive customer experience.
 Once customers start recognizing and purchasing from a brand, they start to favor the brand more than the other options available.
 It establishes trust and a strong bond between customers and the brand.
 This leads to a positive experience and eventually builds brand equity.